danyspin97/cppgram/README.md

 # CppGram
-CppGram is a lighweight framework for Telegram Bot API that provides support for the most important api methods and basic features a user need ensuring speed and stability.
+CppGram is a lighweight framework for Telegram Bot API that provides support for the most important api methods and basic features a user need, ensuring speed and stability.

 ## Usage

 ~~~c++
 ~~~

 ## Features